 Pambrun Family History

-President Thomas Jefferson commissioned the expedition of Lewis and Clark to explore the western half of the continent, which included Oregon and Washington, and to establish trade with the Native Americans.
+President Thomas Jefferson commissioned the expedition of Lewis and Clark to explore the western half of the continent, which included Oregon and Washington as the areas are known today, to establish trade with the Native Americans.
 This expedition opened the door for further trade and diplomatic relations.

 After fighting in the War of 1812, Pierre Chrysologue Pambrun was stationed as the administrator for the trading company Hudson's Bay at Fort Nez Perce, thus establishing the Pambruns as one of the first families of Walla Walla.
-Along with his wife, Catherine "Kitty" Hortense Umfreville Pambrun, his family laid their roots and had vast influence on settling and developing the Pacific northwest.
+With the support of his wife, Catherine "Kitty" Hortense Umfreville Pambrun, his family laid their roots and had vast influence on settling and developing the Pacific Northwest.

 Pierre Chrysologue and Catherine Hortense Umfreville Pambrun

 Pierre C. Pambrun was born a French-Canadian in Quebec on the 17th of December, 1792.
 He fought against the Americans in the war of 1812, rising to the rank of First Lieutenant, and then went to work at the Hudson's Bay Company in 1815, with postings in the wilds of British Columbia before being reassigned to Walla Walla.

 Catherine "Kitty" Umfreville Pambrun was Métis born in 1805 at York Factory in what is now northern Manitoba near Churchill.
 She was the granddaughter of the rather notorious Edward Umfreville, who fathered many children in and out of wedlock and chronicled his adventures in a 1790 memoir.
 His offspring included Kitty’s father Thomas, born to a Cree woman known as Miss Constant.